Post

 \[pF=F'\]

 then the left side of equation (1*) becomes the derivative $(Fy)’=F’y+Fy’$.
-Separating variables in $pF=F’$, we get $dF/F=p\ dx$, and integrating with $h=\int p\ dx$, we have
+Separating variables in $pF=F’$ gives $dF/F=p\ dx$.
+Integrating and letting $h=\int p\ dx$, we have

 \[\log |F|=h=\int p\ dx\] \[F = e^h\]

-Substituting this into equation (1*), we get
+Substituting this into equation (1*):

 \[e^hy'+h'e^hy=e^hy'+(e^h)'=(e^hy)'=re^h\]

-\(e^hy=\int e^hr\ dx + c\) and dividing by $e^h$, we obtain the desired solution formula.
+\(e^hy=\int e^hr\ dx + c\) and dividing by $e^h$ gives the desired solution formula.

 \[y(x)=e^{-h}\left(\int e^hr\ dx + c\right),\qquad h=\int p(x)\ dx \tag{4}\]